adam-25/DevSearch/README.md

      AWS_S3_REGION_NAME=(Name of your S3 bucket region)
   ```

-## Instruction to Run Local Application
+## Instruction to run local Application

 &emsp;  1.
 Go to the Root Folder of the Project where ```manage.py``` and ```requirements.txt``` files are located.<br/>
 &emsp;  2.
 Run following Commands to run your application locally.